andols-dev/text_analyzer/README.md

-# Text Analyzer
+# Text Analyzer Program

+The Text Analyzer program is designed to perform basic text analysis on input text.
+It offers several text analysis functions, allowing users to understand various aspects of the provided text.

-## Overview
+## Features
-Text Analyzer is a Python console application that allows users to analyze text by performing various operations.
-The program provides three main analysis methods:

-1. **Word Occurrences:** This method counts the occurrences of each word in the input text and displays the results.
+1. **Word Occurrences Count (`how_many_words`)**: This function counts the occurrences of each word in the provided text.
+It considers each word's case and ensures that only alphanumeric characters are counted.

-2. **Count Unique Words:** This method calculates the number of unique words in the input text and prints the count.
+2. **Count Unique Words (`count_unique_words`)**: This function counts the number of unique words in the input text.
+It treats words case-insensitively and considers only alphanumeric characters.

-3. **Most Common Words:** Users can specify the number of most common words they want to display, and the program will output those words along with their occurrence counts in descending order.
+3. **Most Common Words (`most_common_words`)**: This function identifies and lists the most common words in the input text, along with their occurrence counts.
+The user can specify the number of common words to display.

 ## How to Use

-1. **Welcome Message:** When you run the program, you will be greeted with a welcome message and asked to input the text you want to analyze.
+1. **Run the Program**: Execute the program in a Python environment.

-2. **Input Text:** Enter the text you want to analyze, and the program will validate that you have provided some input.
-If you haven't entered any text, it will prompt you to do so.
+2. **Enter Text**: You'll be prompted to input the text you want to analyze.
+Ensure that you provide some text before proceeding.

+3. **Choose an Option**: Once you've entered the text, the program will present you with options:
+   - Enter `a` to find the most common words.
+   - Enter `b` to count the number of unique words.
+   - Enter `c` to see the occurrences of each word.
+   - Enter `x` to exit the program.

+4. **Option 'a' (Most Common Words)**:
-3. **Common Words:** Next, you'll be asked to input the number of most common words you want to display.
-Enter a positive integer to proceed.
+   - You'll be asked to input the number of most common words you want to see.
+   - The program will then display the most common words along with their occurrence counts.

+5. **Option 'b' (Count Unique Words)**:
-4. **Options Menu:** The program will then ask if you want to run other analysis methods.
-If you choose "yes," it will display the count of unique words and the occurrences of each word in the text.
+   - The program will display the total count of unique words in the input text.

-5. **Exiting the Program:** You can choose "no" when asked if you want to run other analysis methods, which will exit the program and display the exit message.

-## Dependencies
-The Text Analyzer program has no external dependencies and is written entirely in Python.

-## How to Run
-To run the program, simply execute the `main()` function in the `text_analyzer.py` file.
-You can run the script from the command line or use an integrated development environment (IDE) to execute the program.

-## Note
-The program ensures that valid input is provided for the number of common words, and it will continue to ask for input until a valid positive integer is entered.
+6. **Option 'c' (Occurrences of Each Word)**:
+   - The program will display each word in the input text along with its occurrence count.

+7. **Option 'x' (Exit Program)**:
+   - If you choose this option, the program will exit.